 Students transferring from another college/ university to Victoria College will be admitted without regard to probation status from their former college or university.

 Academic Probation

-(see pages 67 for revised information) Students on academic probation will be required to meet weekly with a success coach.
+Students on academic probation will be required to meet bi-weekly with a success coach.